Revisions through December 14, 2022

 8.14 Executive Director

 The board of directors shall appoint an association management company that shall appoint an executive director.
 The executive director shall, under the direction of the board, perform duties as the title of the office ordinarily connotes.
 The executive director shall keep an accurate record of the minutes and transactions of the board, and shall serve as secretary to this body.
 The executive director shall supervise all other agents of the Academy and have such other powers and duties as may be prescribed by the officers and directors.

 8.15 Removal of an Officer or Director

 Any officer or director may be removed from office by a vote passed by at least three-quarters of the entire board of directors.
 A recall requires a petition by one-third of the entire board of directors or ten percent of active membership.
-If an officer or director misses three consecutive meetings of the board, their seat would be deemed vacant, unless an exception is made by the board.
+If an officer or director misses three consecutive meetings of the board, their seat would be deemed vacant.
+The board shall assess the impact of the absentees and make a determination if an exception should be made.

 8.16 Board Certification